 The history of Grenada is spicy – literally.
 One of the island's major exports is nutmeg, and many of the landmarks available for guests to visit are spice processing plants.
 Visitors will also find rum distilleries, historic forts, and a hand full of museums to visit

-In case you like to explore other cultures and places, you might enjoy visiting a museum during your vacation.
-Click on the each name to learn full details.
+In case you like to learn about unfamiliar places and cultures, you should consider visiting a museum during your time on Grenada.
+Click on the each name to learn complete information.

 Grenada National Museum: The Grenada National Museum is housed in an old army barracks and prison that was originally built in 1704.
 The museum is located off Young Street, and is a quaint locale, but filled with a great deal of interesting information about island history and culture.

 Grenada Sugar Factory: The Grenada Sugar Factory Museum features tour guides that will take you step by step through the process of refining sugar into one of the many products it is used to create; including rum.
 At the end of the tour, you can also sample some of the rum at the Sample Bar.

 The table directly below summarizes more information on a few the available museums on the island.